 All stock options granted to executive officers in fiscal 2005 were non-qualified stock options.
 The exercise price per share of each stock option is the fair market value of the common stock on the option grant date.
-Upon exercise of a vested stock appreciation right granted under the stock incentive plan, the executive officers will be entitled to receive in settlement of such stock appreciation rights a number of shares of common stock with a value based on the excess of the fair market value of the common stock on the vesting date over the fair market value of the common stock options granted in 2005 as long-term incentives and stock appreciation rights granted in 2006 as long-term incentives have a ten-year term and vest over a three-year period in three equal installments beginning on the first anniversary of the grant date.
+Upon exercise of a vested stock appreciation right granted under the stock incentive plan, the executive officers will be entitled to receive in settlement of such stock appreciation rights a number of shares of common stock with a value based on the excess of the fair market value of the common stock on the vesting date over the fair market value of the common stock on the grant date.
+Stock options granted in 2005 as long-term incentives and stock appreciation rights granted in 2006 as long-term incentives have a ten-year term and vest over a three-year period in three equal installments beginning on the first anniversary of the grant date.
 The options and stock appreciation rights increase in value only to the extent of appreciation in the common stock, thereby providing a clear link to enhancement of stockholder value.
-The performance share awards granted in fiscal 2005, 2006 and 2007, in the case of the fiscal 2005 awards, and for fiscal 2006, 2007 and 2008, in the case of the fiscal 2006 awards.
+The performance share awards granted in fiscal 2005 and 2006 are deliverable on the third anniversary of the grant date if Trex Company satisfies performance objectives established by the committee for fiscal 2005, 2006 and 2007, in the case of the fiscal 2005 awards, and for fiscal 2006, 2007 and 2008, in the case of the fiscal 2006 awards.
 The actual number of shares ultimately awarded is also dependent on the extent to which such performance objectives are met.